bradtraversy/vanilla-parcel-boilerplate/README.md

 There is some sample code (Header and User components) and styling, but feel free to remove them

+This project was created in a YouTube tutorial [here](https://www.youtube.com/watch?v=8rD9amRSOQY&t=1165s)

 # Usage

 Install dependencies